-33 This argument is suggested. for example. by Haviland. page 167.
+&lt;sup>33 This argument is suggested. for example. by Haviland. page 167.

-hickory nuts are extremely nutritious and often abundant.
-The Indians used to collect huge piles of them.34 If you found a few good trees in October, you could probably gather enough nuts in an hour or less to feed yourself for a whole day.
+walnuts (butternuts), and hickory nuts are extremely nutritious and often abundant.
+The Indians used to collect huge piles of them.
+If you found a few good trees in October, you could probably gather enough nuts in an hour or less to feed yourself for a whole day.
 Sounds great, doesn't it?
 Yes, it does sound great - if you've never tried to crack a black walnut.
 Maybe Arnold Schwarzenegger could crack a black walnut with an ordinary nutcracker - if the nutcracker didn't break first - but a person of average physique couldn't do it.
 You have to whack the nut with a hammer; and the inside of the nut is divided up by partitions that are as thick and hard as the outer shell, so you have to break the nut into several fragments and then tediously pick out the bits of meat.
 The process is time-consuming.
 In order to get enough food for a day, you might have to spend most of the day just cracking nuts and picking out the bits of meat.
 Wild white walnuts (not to be confused with the domesticated English walnuts that you buy in the store) are much like black ones.
 Hickory nuts are not as difficult to cack, but they still have the hard internal partitions and they are usually much smaller than black walnuts.
 The Indians got around these problems by putting the nuts into a mortar and pounding them into tiny bits, shells, meats, and all.
 Then they would boil the mixture and put it aside to cool.
-The fragments of shell would settle to the bottom of the pot while the pulverized meats would settle in a layer above the shells; thus the meats could be separated from the shells.35 This was certainly more efficient than cracking the nuts individually, but as you can see it still required considerable work.
-The Indians of the eastern U.S. utilized other wild foods that required more-or-less laborious preparation to make them edible.36 It is hardly likely that they would have used such foods if foods that were more easily prepared had been readily available in sufficient quantity.
+The fragments of shell would settle to the bottom of the pot while the pulverized meats would settle in a layer above the shells; thus the meats could be separated from the shells.
+35 This was certainly more efficient than cracking the nuts individually, but as you can see it still required considerable work.
+The Indians of the eastern U.S. utilized other wild foods that required more-or-less laborious preparation to make them edible.
+It is hardly likely that they would have used such foods if foods that were more easily prepared had been readily available in sufficient quantity.

-Euell Gibbons, an expert on edible wild plants, reported an episode of living off the country in the eastern United States.37 It's difficult to say what his experience tells us about primitive people's working hours, since he did not give a quantitative accounting of the time he spent in foraging.
+Euell Gibbons, an expert on edible wild plants, reported an episode of living off the country in the eastern United States.
+It's difficult to say what his experience tells us about primitive people's working sled or travois.
+By any of these means only a limited amount of property can be transported, hence an upper bound is imposed on the amount of property that a nomad can usefully accumulate.